railsbridge-boston/cookbook/README.md

 Create a *private* (password-protected) copy of the most recent Eventbrite event.
 Instructions are in the [eventbrite doc](/eventbrite.md).

-To make it private, scroll down to "3.
-Additional Settings", click "Private page", and add a password.

 It will still pop up on the RailsBridge Boston web site, which pulls in Eventbrite events automatically.
 You should hide it by running: